Kazakhstan: Science and technology

-In December 2012, President Nursultan Nazarbayev announced the Kazakhstan 2050 Strategy with the slogan "Strong Business, Strong State."
+In December 2012 President Nursultan Nazarbayev announced the Kazakhstan 2050 Strategy with the slogan "Strong Business, Strong State."
 This pragmatic strategy proposes sweeping socio-economic and political reforms to hoist Kazakhstan among the top 30 economies by 2050.
 In this document, Kazakhstan gives itself 15 years to evolve into a knowledge economy.
 New sectors are to be created during each five-year plan.
 The first of these, covering the years 2010–2014, focused on developing industrial capacity in car manufacturing, aircraft engineering and the production of locomotives, passenger and cargo railroad cars.
 During the second five-year plan to 2019, the goal is to develop export markets for these products.
 To enable Kazakhstan to enter the world market of geological exploration, the country intends to increase the efficiency of traditional extractive sectors such as oil and gas.
 It also intends to develop rare earth metals, given their importance for electronics, laser technology, communication and medical equipment.
 The second five-year plan coincides with the development of the Business 2020 roadmap for small and medium-sized enterprises (SMEs), which makes provision for the allocation of grants to SMEs in the regions and for microcredit.
 The government and the National Chamber of Entrepreneurs also plan to develop an effective mechanism to help start-ups.

 Baikonur Cosmodrome is the world's oldest and largest operational spaceport.

-During subsequent five-year plans to 2050, new industries will be established in fields such as mobile, multi-media, nano- and space technologies, robotics, genetic engineering and alternative energy.
+During the subsequent five-year plans to 2050, new industries will be established in fields such as mobile, multimedia, nano- and space technologies, robotics, genetic engineering and alternative energy.
 Food processing enterprises will be developed with an eye to turning the country into a major regional exporter of beef, dairy, and other agricultural products.
 Low-return, water-intensive crop varieties will be replaced with vegetable, oil and fodder products.
 As part of the shift to a "green economy" by 2030, 15% of acreage will be cultivated with water-saving technologies.
 Experimental agrarian and innovational clusters will be established and drought-resistant genetically modified crops developed.